codership/documentation/galeracluster/source/restartingcluster.rst

 ================================
 .. _`Restarting the Cluster`:

-Occasionally, you may have to restart the entire Galera Cluster.
-This may happen, for example, in the case of a power failure where every node is shut down and you have no ``mysqld`` process at all.
+Occasionally, you may have to restart an entire Galera Cluster.
+This may happen, for example, when there is a power failure in which every node is shut down and you have no ``mysqld`` process.
+Restarting a cluster, starting nodes in the wrong order, starting the wrong nodes first, can be devastating and lead to loss of data.

-To restart an entire Galera Cluster, complete the following steps:

-1. Identify the node with the most advanced node state ID.

-2. Start the most advanced node as the first node of the cluster.

-3. Start the rest of the node as usual.
+When restarting an entire Galera Cluster, you'll need to determine which node has the most advanced node state ID.
+This is covered in the next section.
+Once you've identified the most advanced node, you'll need to start that node first.
+Then you can start the rest of the nodes in any order.
+They will each look to the first node as the most up-to-date node.

 ----------------------------------